Bloody Mary and the Observer Effect

 Developmental psychologist, Erik Erikson posited that people undergo stages of what he called “psychosocial development,” wherein we are incrementally taught – by our parents, teachers, peers – how to perceive and navigate the world.
 Each stage of development, for Erikson, is brought on by a “psychosocial crisis,” or a direct conflict between an individual’s psychological needs (psycho) at a given age and his societal demands (social).
 Between the ages of five and 12, for example, Erikson claims that children experience the psychosocial crisis of Industry vs Inferiority.
 This is the developmental stage in which children become especially aware of the fact that they will be praised for certain behaviors and shamed (or punished) for others.
 Therefore, it could follow, if a kid reports having supernatural or spiritual experiences that don’t align with adult social mores, he’s likely to be told that it isn’t real, that it is nothing more than make-believe.
 The child, then, will adjust his perceptions accordingly in hopes of receiving approval.

-If a kid reports having supernatural or spiritual experiences that don’t align with adult social mores, he’s likely to be told that it isn’t real, prompting him to adjust his perceptions accordingly in hopes of receiving approval.
+If a kid reports having supernatural or spiritual experiences that don’t align with adult social mores, he’s likely to be told that it isn’t real.

 The “harder” sciences, too, in more recent years have begun entertaining a less monolithic construction of reality.
 The field of quantum physics, for instance, has given rise to what is known as multiverse theory – the idea that our universe, as we know it, may be one of an infinite number of universes that exist outside our reach.